Below are listed the sources for several characters I have used as heroes, villains, and supporting cast NPCs in my various DC Heroes Campaigns.

 Atlas of the Adventurers is based on the character Captain Atlas from the Champions RPG supplement Golden-Age Champions, published by Hero Games.

-The following characters are based on or inspired by characters found in the GURPS Supers supplement from Steve Jackson Games:
+The following characters are based on or inspired by characters found in the Heroes Unlimited Century Station supplement published by Palladium Books:

-The following characters are based on or inspired by characters found in the Gramercy Island supplement published by Palladium Books.
+The following characters are based on or inspired by characters found in the Heroes Unlimited Gramercy Island supplement published by Palladium Books.

-And a special acknowledgement to everyone from my old, old Marvel Super Heroes game, a lot of those 300+ heroes & villains we came up with have found their way in some form or other into this DC campaign more than 15 years after their creation.
+And a special acknowledgement to everyone from my old public school days Marvel Super Heroes game; a lot of those 300+ heroes & villains we came up with have found their way in some form or other into these DC Heroes campaigns a decade (or more) after their creation.
 So three cheers for Jason Grimmer, my brother Brennan, Brad Neustaedter, Chris Baker, Terry McCallum, Donald McCallum, Weh Ming Cho, Peter Gilbert, and Tommy Lyons.
 Whether they contributed 1 character or 100, this DC campaign owes them all a debt of gratitude.